-Welcome to HR by Design
+Welcome to HR by Design (HRbD)

 Global or Local Delivery?

 In a global environment, it is important to consider the cultural context within which participants belong and for them to consider the implications of any actions they take.
-The benefit is that we do not assume western models will work or be appropriate in all cultures.
+The benefit is that we do not assume Western models will work or be appropriate in all cultures.
 Although very well researched, our models are not imposed on the participants, and the relevance is discussed within their cultural context.
 We have had some deeply revealing discussions when working across cultures.

 Momentum: